jeffandersoncharriot/VendingMachine/README.md

 - Eike: Front-End
 - Jeff: Back-End

-## Main Windows:

-Checkout if Debit is used:	Checkout if cash is used:

-Receipt if debit was used:	Receipt if cash was used:

 ## Future Work
 UI could be improved to make it look more inviting.
 Right now, only the quantity of items is read from a file in the future also the items themselves could be read from a file (maybe a csv file with columns: item quantity, price.